aarons2222/Huddy/README.md

 ### Manual

-Alternatively, you can also add the `UnifiedToast.swift` file to your Xcode project manually.
+Alternatively, you can also add the `Huddy.swift` file to your Xcode project manually.